XuecWu/MA-YOLO/README.md

-# The official code base of MA-YOLO.
+# The official code base of MA-YOLO series detectors.